VinPassed

 A working guide for Florida used-car buyers.
 How to shop a Florida dealer, buy across the border without a tax surprise, spot a flood-damaged car before you pay for it, and what to do if you find a problem after signing.
 Florida has no used-car lemon law and no cooling-off period, so most of the protection happens before you sign.
 The flood risk here is the highest in the country, and the title tools that catch it are free or cheap if you know where to look.

-Recalls, safety ratings, and specs in one place.
+Recalls, safety ratings, and specs from federal data in one place.
 No email required.
-The data you would otherwise gather across three or four federal sites.

 VP